zadanfai/zadanfai/README.md

 **`Code Wanderer (ML/DL & Data related fields)`**

-I'm a curious individual and informatics student with a solid foundation in data analysis and machine learning, I derive immense satisfaction from analytics.
+Curious individual and informatics student with a solid foundation in data analysis and machine learning, derive immense satisfaction from analytics.
 My passion lies in observing and meticulously analyzing various phenomena, constantly seeking innovative solutions to complex problems.
-All coding projects across diverse facets of the data field are built from ground up, and some are my journey of learning from scratch.
+All projects across diverse facets of the data field are built from ground up, and some are my journey of learning from scratch.

 - 🎲 I’m currently learning **Linear Algebra : Mathemathics for Machine Learning**